karinashah/recipes-ratings-analysis/README.md

 ></iframe>

 ### Bivariate Analysis
 We examined the distribution of the rating of the recipe conditioned on whether or not we classified it as being high in carbs.
-We used a binarizer from Sklearn with a threshold of the mean of the `carbohydrate` column to create a new dataframe that classifies the recipe as being "True" if the `carbohydrate` amount associated with that recipe is above the threshold, and classifies the recipe as `False` if it is below the threshold.
+We used a binarizer from Sklearn with a threshold of the mean of the `carbohydrate` column to create a new dataframe that classifies the recipe as being `True` if the `carbohydrate` amount associated with that recipe is above the threshold, and classifies the recipe as `False` if it is below the threshold.
 The graph below shows that the recipes with a rating of 4 and 5 are more likely to occur regardless if it is high in carbs or not.

 <iframe
   src="assets/final_bivariate_plot.html"